tmdeptrai/tmdeptrai/rendercv_output/Tran_Minh_Duong_CV.typ

 #one-col-entry(
-  content: [Je conçois et déploie des systèmes de ML prêts pour la production, en mettant l'accent sur la fiabilité et l'évolutivité.
-J'ai de l'expérience dans la conception et l'exploitation de chatbots et de pipelines de recherche documentaire basés sur le RAG \(Retrieval-Augmented Generation\).]
+  content: [I build and deploy production-ready ML systems with an eye for reliability and scalability.
+I have experience in designing and operating RAG \(Retrieval-Augmented Generation\) chatbot and document-based retrieval pipelines.]
 )
 #v(design-entries-vertical-space-between-entries)
 #one-col-entry(
-  content: [Je recherche un poste en AI Engineering \/ MLOps où je pourrai livrer et améliorer la mise en production de modèles.]
+  content: [Looking for AI Engineering \/ MLOps roles where I can ship and improve model delivery.]
 )